Aban ibn Sa'id: Before entering Islam

-Story of come towards Islam
+Coming towards Islam

 Although Aban had long been hostile to the Prophet of Islam and Islam, he did not refrain from searching for the truth at this time.
 At that time, he used to ask wise people about Muhammad's prophecy.
 In those days, al-Sham or Syria was the center of wise and experienced people.
 Aban had a trip there for business.
-Once he spoke to a christian by the name of 'Raheeb': 'I am the son of the Quraish tribe of Hijaz.
+Once he spoke to a Christian by the name of 'Raheeb': 'I am the son of the Quraish tribe of Hijaz.
 A man from this tribe claims to be the nominee of Allah.
 He said, God has sent me as a prophet like Jesus and Moses.'
 Raheeb asked the man's name.
 Aban said: The man's name is Muhammad.
 Rahib explained the age, lineage, etc. of the prophet's debut, as described in the Islamic holy books.
 Hearing his statement, Aban said: All of these exist in that man.
 Then Raheeb said: 'By Allah, then he will spread all over the world after he dominates the whole of Arabia.
 When you go back, you will convey my greetings to this righteous servant of Allah.'
 This Rahib or priest of Sham is called 'Yakka'.
 This time, when Aban returned from Sham, he had no previous form.
 The power of opposition to Islam and Muslims is gone.

 Aban remained completely silent for a few days, thinking about the religion of his father and his peers and for his condemnation and ridicule.
 But he could not suppress the passion for truth that had arisen in him for a long time.
 Meanwhile, his brothers Amr and Khalid returned from Habas and contacted Aban.
 Then he converted to Islam before the Battle of Khaybar and migrated to Medina.
 The three brothers together participated in the Khaybar expedition with Muhammad.

 According to another description, when Aban reached Medina, he made an emir of a small force of Muhammad and sent him to the Najd.
 When he returned to Medina after succeeding in this campaign, Khaybar's victory was over.
 At that time, Abu Hurayrah came to Medina along with other muhajirs of Habas.
 The two of them approached Muhammad together.
 Muhammad gave them some parts of the goods of the People's Republic of Khaybar.
 Apart from the Najd campaign, he received the leadership of some other small expeditions from Muhammad.

 Aban participated in the Ta'if expedition with Muhammad.
-Abu Bakr sees the tomb of Aban's father in Taif and says: God's curse to the inhabitants of this tomb, he opposed to Allah and the Messenger.
-Aban and his brother, Amr, immediately protested Abu Bakr's words and condemned his father Abu Quhafa.
+Abu Bakr saw the tomb of Aban's father in Taif and said: God's curse to the inhabitants of this tomb, he was opposed to Allah and the Messenger.
+Aban and his brother, Amr, immediately protested at Abu Bakr's words and condemned his father Abu Quhafa.
 Then Muhammad said: Don't abuse the dead.
 The living are hurt when they abuse the dead.